vpo/datasciencecoursera-getdata-006/README.md

   1. Extracts mean and std value names + activity class + subject
 1. Uses descriptive activity names to name the activities in the data set
 1. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
-  1. Creates mean aggregate with grouping of subject and activity name
+  1. Creates mean (average) aggregate grouped by subject and activity name
   1. Renames columns
   1. Writes tidy data set to file